A hand putting plaster on canvas to make textured canvas art.

 If you don’t want to buy too many new art supplies for a new hobby, an old canvas from a thrift store will work fine as long as you prime it.
 Or, if you are extra handy, feel free to build a DIY canvas.

-When creating a very large textured canvas, add additional structure bars to the back of your canvas.
-Skipping this step will put too much weight on the canvas and cause the joint compound to crack.
+When creating a very large textured canvas, I like to add additional structure shims to the back of my canvas.
+Skipping this step will put too much weight on the canvas and cause the joint compound to crack, and no one wants that!

 Decide if you want to cover the edges of your canvas with plaster or leave them raw.
-If you want them to stay clean, use painter’s tape to cover any area you don’t want to have texture.
+I usually prefer the edges clean, so I use painter’s tape to cover any area I don’t want to have texture.
+This is just a design decision, so go with your gut here.

 Now is the time for the fun part – let’s paint!

-If you are using the joint compound I recommend, then you are ready to go, but if the one you selected requires mixing, then mix it based on the manufacturer’s recommendations.
+You are ready to start if you are using my preferred pre-mixed joint compound.
+If the one you selected requires mixing, then mix it according to the manufacturer’s recommendations.
 The texture should be very smooth with no lumps.

 With your knife, press firmly down on the joint compound to get an even coat and work out any bubbles that might appear.
 Now, you are ready to get creative and start painting.